Skip to main content

 BLACK FOX COFFEE (FINANCIAL DISTRICT, MANHATTAN)

-A sleek but welcoming café in the Financial District, Black Fox Coffee stands out for its high-end filter coffee program and rotating guest roasters.
-They serve expertly brewed espresso drinks, hand-poured filter coffee, and artisanal teas, alongside freshly baked pastries.
-The warm wood tones and intimate atmosphere make it a great escape from the corporate hustle.
+A sleek yet inviting café, Black Fox stands out for its high-end filter coffee program and rotating guest roasters.
+The menu includes espresso drinks, hand-poured filter coffee, and artisanal teas, alongside freshly baked pastries.
+The warm wood tones and intimate atmosphere make it a welcome break from the corporate rush.

 70 Pine St, New York, NY — Opens 7 AM